deluks/awesome-ios-apps/README.md

 - [Twitterific](https://apps.apple.com/de/app/twitterrific-tweet-your-way/id580311103) - Elegant and clutter-free Twitter client with many power user features. ![][iphone]![][ipad]

+## Contribute
+To truly be awesome, this list needs you!
+If you know an app that you believe should be on this list, please [contribute](contributing.md).

 [iphone]: /media/iphone.svg
 [ipad]: /media/ipad.svg
 [watch]: /media/watch.svg